petaverse-cloud/pv-docs-site/docs/petority/troubleshooting/device-disconnect.md

 	Restart your Petority device and your smartphone to refresh their connections.
 7. Contact Support:

 	If the problem persists, reach out to Petority customer support for further assistance.
 They can provide specialized guidance and help you troubleshoot any technical issues.
-Ways to Contact Us: help@petority.net.
+Contact Us Via: help@petority.net.

 Thank you for your care and concern for your pet.
 We are committed to providing you with the best pet protection service! 🐶🐱🐾